 It helps you in getting a respite from constant stress.
 With some practice you can help yourself reach a relaxed state whenever you feel rising levels of stress and tension.
 Guided imagery consists of imagining yourself in serene surroundings, where you feel calm and relaxed.
 Visualizing yourself in calm surroundings, imagining every small detail, can have a very soothing experience and can help in relaxing your frayed nerves.

 Stress relief through music therapy is a universal phenomenon.
-However, you should chose the kind of music that is soothing for you, rather than going for the 'prescribed ' ones.
+However, you should choose the kind of music that is soothing for you, rather than going for the ‘prescribed ‘ ones.
 Each individual reacts differently to different sounds.
 The music that is calming to one might not be quite so for another.

-Listening to soothing music induces deep breathing and increases production of serotonin.
+Listening to soothing music induces deep breathing and increases the production of serotonin.
 Playing music in the background, even though you are busy in some other activity and are not aware of the music, also reduces stress levels.

 Have you ever noticed how rapid and shallow your breathing becomes when you are under stress?
 In Eastern traditions, breath is called ‘prana’, ‘Qi’, or ‘the life force’.
 Learning to breathe deeply and properly has numerous health benefits besides reducing stress and tension in your daily life.
 Make this sure fire stress relief strategy a part of your daily routine and see how it helps you in maintaining a healthy body and a calm and clear mind.

 The quality and depth of breathing has a great role to play in controlling stress levels and maintaining good physical health.
 Practicing a simple deep breathing exercise will help you in reducing stress levels and uplifting your spirits in a very short while.